TLeafWolf/GameProject2/README.md

 A structured environment with interactive elements.

-A Navigation Mesh Agent for AI characters to move intelligently.
+A Navigation Mesh Agent for AI characters to move intelligently. (done?)

 A cutscene before the level begins and one at the end of the level (both success and failure endings).